Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In his 1977 Nobel Lecture, Phil Anderson observes:\begin{quote} The art of model-building is the exclusion of real but irrelevant parts of the problem, and entails hazards for the builder and the reader. \end{quote}{} In keeping with this spirit, we note that our perspective on magic angle graphene effectively begins by approaching the problem from the chiral limit, although several realistic features are subsequently included.
 In this limit, the flat bands take the form of zero modes of a Dirac operator, which can be analytically obtained.
 Further, not just the single particle states but even the interacting ground state at certain integer fillings can be reliably found in this limit, which are insulators with a generalized flavor order.
 The topology of the bands ensures the flavor order and the charge physics are inter-related.
 This has implications for finite doping, and we discussed a plausible topological mechanism for superconductivity.
 Other states at fractional filling, notably fractional Chern insulators, are also potentially stabilized due to the special band geometry of the flat bands that resemble that of the lowest Landau level.
 We believe this viewpoint broadly captures the observed physics and makes predictions for future experiment.
 At the same time, let us mention some of the complexities that have been left out.
 First, although tunneling between opposite Chern bands is retained, which is a significant source of dispersion, the intra-Chern band dispersion is neglected.
+This contribution may be particularly important away from charge neutrality where the Hartree correction leads to substantial dispersion of the bands \cite{XieMacdonald, GuineaHF}.
 Second, the potentially important role of moire lattice strain, as well as of phonons was not discussed.
 These and other approximations (such as anisotropies in the sigma model) could alter the energetics of charge carriers, i.e. the competition between charge 2e skyrmions and electrons.
 For small doping, charge could be added as electrons/holes, and only later intersect the 2e-skyrmion energy.
 Developing a theory of such Fermi-Bose models will be an interesting and important task for the future, related to the quest for a weak coupling version of the same pairing mechanism.

 Another important direction is to design experimental probes to identify subtle flavor orders (such as intervally coherence, in particular K-IVC, featuring spatially modulated currents) which would be instrumental in both detecting such order in insulators, and tracking their evolution on doping.
 One route to identifying the flavor ordered state is by detecting the collective modes associated with the ground state \cite{SoftModes}.
 These modes can serve as a fingerprint of the flavor order and also help pin down key parameters like the flavor stiffness, and anisotropies, $J$ and $\lambda$.